TDG-Platform/docs/ENVI_ClassificationSmoothing.md

 # ENVI Classification Smoothing

 This task removes speckling noise from a classification image.
 It uses majority analysis to change spurious pixels within a large single class to that class.
+For details regarding the operation of ENVI Tasks on the Platform refer to [ENVI Task Runner]() documentation.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!